au-ts/libgdb/README.md

 ## Description

-This is an experimental library that aims to provide debugger support for seL4 based systems.
+This is an experimental library that aims to provide debugger support for seL4-based systems.
 It is being developed primarily for use with the seL4 microkit but has been implemented as a library that can be used on other seL4-based systems.
-It has been tested most on the odroidc2 platform but has also been used on odroidc4 and qemu-arm-virt, and should work with any other aarch64 platform.
+It has been used most on the `odroidc2` and `qemu_virt_aarch64` boards, but should work with any aarch64 platform.

-The library is generally used in combination with a *debugger* component, which has holds thread control block (TCB) and VSpace capabilities of the threads which are to be debugged.
-It is also expected to be the fault handler for these threads.
-The main responsibilities of the debugger component are to initialize the state in libGDB by registering inferiors, handle communication between the host machine (running GDB) and libGDB, and pass along faults to the library.
+This library is designed to be used in combination with a *debugger* component.
+This holds thread control block (TCB) and VSpace capabilities of the threads which are to be debugged and is expected to be the fault handler for these threads.
+The main responsibilities of the debuger component are to initialize system state in libGDB, handle communication between the host machine (running GDB) and libGDB on the target machine, and pass faults to libGDB.

 This repository contains three examples - `microkit_sddf_serial`, `microkit_sddf_net`, `microkit_integrated_serial`.

 These examples show different ways that a debugger can be implemented.

 `microkit_integrated_serial` uses an internal polling UART driver for IO.
+This approach might be used for extremely minimal systems.

-`microkit_sddf_serial` uses an sDDF serial subsystem.
+`microkit_sddf_serial` uses an [sDDF](https://github.com/au-ts/sddf)-serial subsystem.
+This approach might be used if you don't have access to networking.

 `microkit_sddf_net` uses an sDDF-net subsystem and provides debugging functionality over TCP.
+This is probably the most common way that libGDB might be used, as it is the most flexible configuration.

 ## Dependencies

-This library depends on seL4 and microkit changes that have not yet been upstreamed.
+This library depends on seL4 and microkit changes that have not been upstreamed.
 As such, a custom version of the microkit will have to be built using the following sources.

 microkit: [https://github.com/alwin-joshy/microkit/tree/gdb_2025](https://github.com/alwin-joshy/microkit/tree/gdb_2025)